Fargo police don't yet have a motive for the shooting that killed 1 officer and injured 2

 “Throughout my entire life, I’ve always wanted to work in some sort of position that had purpose behind my job and police officer is always what kind of came to me,” Wallin said.
 “I don’t want to be sitting in an office wondering why I’m here every day.
 I want to be out, I want to be doing something that I can tell myself at the end of the day I made a difference somehow.”

 For nine hours after the shooting, police had called it only a “critical incident.”
 Early details emerged from people who said they witnessed the shooting or heard gunshots.
-Shortly after the shooting, officers converged on a residential area about 2 miles (3.2 kilometers) away and evacuated residents while gathering what they said was related evidence.
+Shortly after the shooting, officers converged on a residential area about 2 miles (3.2 kilometers) away and evacuated residents of an apartment building while gathering what they said was related evidence.

+On Saturday, investigators were still at the apartment building, going back and forth from the third floor, where police tape hung across a hallway.
+Few residents were around and an FBI truck was out front.

-Associated Press writers Margery Beck in Omaha, Nebraska, Ed Komenda in Seattle, Washington, contributed to this report.
+Associated Press writers Margery A. Beck in Omaha, Nebraska, and Ed Komenda in Seattle, Washington, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.